phaserjs/phaser/README.md

 * Device.mobileSafari was no longer detecting Mobile Safari, now fixed (thanks @Zammy, #927)
 * Rectangle.right when set would set the new width to be Rectangle.x + the value given.
 However the value given should be a new Right coordinate, so the width calculation has been adjusted to compensate (thanks @cryptonomicon, #849)
 * Calling Tween.stop from inside a Tween update callback would still cause the tween onComplete event to fire (thanks @eguneys, #924)
+* Group.bringToTop (and consequently Sprite.bringToTop) no longer removes the child from the InputManager if enabled (thanks @BinaryMoon, fix #928)
+* Group.sendToBack (and consequently Sprite.sendToBack) no longer removes the child from the InputManager if enabled.

 ### ToDo